kawamichal/Art_by_Anna/README.md

 - django session types and settings (database storing session used for the project)
 - shopping cart creation and order management
 - context processors
-- using Cholocatey, Celery and RabbitMQ
+- using Celery and RabbitMQ
 - basics of HTML, CSS

 ## Credits